JuliaLang/julia/doc/src/manual/modules.md

 There are three important standard modules: Main, Core, and Base.

 Main is the top-level module, and Julia starts with Main set as the current module.
-Variables defined at the prompt go in Main, and `whos()` lists variables in Main.
+Variables defined at the prompt go in Main, and `varinfo()` lists variables in Main.

 Core contains all identifiers considered "built in" to the language, i.e. part of the core language and not libraries.
 Every module implicitly specifies `using Core`, since you can't do anything